typpo/asterank/README.md

   3. The web app requires mongodb.  `sudo apt-get install mongodb`.

+  4. The image pipeline requires some paths in `/var/asterank`.
+Set them up like so:

+     ```
+     mkdir -p /var/asterank/neat_binary_store
+     mkdir -p /var/asterank/neat_binary_cache
+     mkdir -p /var/asterank/skymorph_store
+     mkdir -p /var/asterank/skymorph_cache
+     ```

-  4. The main app is a Flask web application.
+  5. The main app is a Flask web application.
 You should be able to run it now.

     ```
     ./app.py